wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-php-configure.md

 
 >[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

-## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)

 
 
 [PHP Developer Center Tutorials]: /develop/php/
-[How to Configure  Websites]: /documentation/articles/web-sites-configure
+[How to Configure  Web Apps]: /documentation/articles/web-sites-configure/
 [configure]: ./media/web-sites-php-configure/configure.png
 [app-settings]: ./media/web-sites-php-configure/app-settings.png
 [handler-mappings]: ./media/web-sites-php-configure/handler-mappings.png
-[Configure, monitor, and scale your  Websites in Azure]: /zh-cn/documentation/services/web-sites
+[Configure, monitor, and scale your  Web Apps in Azure]: /zh-cn/documentation/services/web-sites
 [Download the Azure SDK for PHP]: /zh-cn/downloads/?sdk=php 
 [trial]: /pricing/1rmb-trial/